Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 | Heading up Hinchinbrook Channel || Another shot of Hinchinbrook Island,|

 this time from near Scraggy Point

-We pull in the sail past Paluma Creek as the wind dropped to less than 2 knots and also went on the nose.
+We pull in the sail past Paluma Creek as the wind drops to less than 2 knots and also goes on the nose.
 As we near Scraggy Point, we pass Applejack who we have seen many times, both in person and on AIS.
 At 1345 we drop anchor about 300 metres off the beach in 2.5 metres.
 We have now sailed 1510 nautical miles since we left the Gold Coast just over four months ago.